-Whether you’re recording a quick video rather than writing out a long message or adding a pre-recorded video to boost an email, video is a big time saver.
+Whether you’re recording a quick video rather than writing out a long message or adding a pre-recorded video to boost an email, video messages are a big time saver.

-But video doesn’t just help in the messaging phase.
+Video doesn’t just help with cold emails or LinkedIn messages.
 It’s also a key tactic when it comes to follow-up.

-A video tool built for sales (like Vidyard) actually notifies reps when prospects have watched their videos—in real time.
-That means you can follow up exactly when your prospect’s most engaged.
+A video sales tool (like Vidyard) actually notifies reps when prospects have watched their videos—in real time.
+That means you can follow up exactly when your prospect is most engaged.

 Figuring out where to use video prospecting comes down to thinking about the parts of your process that would benefit most from face-to-face interaction.

-It all depends on your process, your business, and your prospective customers.
-Test video in a variety of different points in your cadences to see where it works best.
+It depends on your process, business, and prospective customers.
+Test video at various points in your cadences to see where it works best.

 Creating prospecting videos is nearly as easy as picking up the phone.
-Plus it’s more effective and more efficient.
+Plus, it can be more effective and more efficient.

 1. Choose Your Timing

-Before you get into making your actual video, you need to think about where it fits in your prospecting cadences.
+Before making your actual video, you need to consider where it fits in your sales prospecting cadences.
 Will it be your first outreach?
 A follow-up nudge?
 A wake-the-dead effort?

-Once you know where your video belongs in the sales process, then you can carry on with actually making it.
+You can start making it once you know where your video belongs in the sales process.

 Pro Tip: Sales emails containing video sent within the second and twentieth days of a cadence resulted in significantly higher reply rates, according to SalesLoft.
 Test to see where in the process video works best for you.